About Tilt 2018

 Tilt encourages a sense of freedom and adventure in the ways young people encounter art.
 Presenting original works by some of the world’s most renowned creators and thinkers, it offers fun, unique, mind-expanding opportunities for the whole family.

-Tilt Kids Festival is produced by the Cultural Services of the French Embassy and the French Institute Alliance Française (FIAF) in partnership with leading cultural institutions, which this year include The Brooklyn Public Library, The Invisible Dog, The Metropolitan Museum of Art, and NYU Skirball Center for the Performing Arts.
+Tilt Kids Festival is produced by the Cultural Services of the French Embassy and the French Institute Alliance Française (FIAF) in partnership with leading cultural institutions, which this year include Cooper Hewitt, Smithsonian Design Museum, ISSUE Project Room, Brooklyn Public Library, and NYU Skirball Center for the Performing Arts.

 Bénédicte de Montlaur